NathanDuran/CAMS-Dialogue-Annotation/schema.md

 ### stalling (Pausing)

-Communicative function of a dialogue act performed by the sender, S, in order to have a little extra time to construct his contribution or to suspend the dialogue for a short while.
+Communicative function of a dialogue act performed by the sender, S, in order to have a little extra time to construct their contribution or to suspend the dialogue for a short while.

 Pausing occurs either in preparation of continuing the dialogue, or because something else came up which is more urgent for the sender to attend to.

-**Example: “**Let me see...”; “Ehm...”; “Just a moment”
+**Example:** “Let me see...”; “Ehm...”; “Just a moment”

 Own and Partner Communication Management Functions
 --------------------------------------------------